SSS/GNU system - Manual & Documentation

 ;;

-(define-public sss-active-palette
+(define-public sss-palette

 'sss-palette-ef-dream)